 State-based data

-Most states and territories in Australia have established suicide monitoring systems to collect real-time data and information on suicides.
+Most states and territories in Australia have established suicide monitoring systems to collect data and information on suicides.
 These can be used to assist service providers, policy makers and researchers.
-NSW, Victoria and Queensland publicly report their data on suicides, and these data are also included in the National Suicide and Self-harm Monitoring System.
+NSW, Victoria, Queensland and Tasmania publicly report their data on suicides.

 Data from state registers are based on initial police reports and information available at the time of referral to the coroner.
 Each state and territory has different data collection processes, therefore this data is not directly comparable to the ABS Causes of Death data, which is based on final coronial determinations.
 Due to the differences in processes and counting rules for identifying suspected suicide deaths in each state and territory, one register cannot be directly compared with another.